 Over the next year, the Friends School of Minnesota community will be exploring and defining what we value and believe about diversity.
 Stemming from our strategic planning work of two years ago, the school is beginning a community-wide process will help us to create a diversity and inclusion statement to guide our decisions into the future.

 FSM’s Equity and Justice Committee and diversity consultants at DeYoung Consulting Services will help guide us.
-FSM community members will participate in focus groups and an electronic survey to add their voices to this important discussion.
+FSMN community members will participate in focus groups and an electronic survey to add their voices to this important discussion.

 Here are some key messages about our process: